ShaunCurtis/CEC.Blazor.SPA/Articles/Building a Database Application in Blazor - Part 6.md

 ```
 ### RecordEditContexts

-We need to build a RecordEditContext for each model
+Build a RecordEditContext for each model

 ```c#
 // CEC.Weather/Data/EditModels/WeatherReportEditContext.cs